Adam Duvall Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 3.95 team ERA that ranks 11th among all MLB pitching staffs.
+- The Marlins' 3.93 team ERA ranks 10th across all league pitching staffs.

-- Marlins pitchers combine to give up 79 home runs (one per game), the fifth-fewest in the league.
+- Marlins pitchers combine to surrender the sixth-fewest home runs in baseball (80 total, one per game).

-- In his last outing on Thursday against the Pittsburgh Pirates, the lefty threw seven innings, giving up one earned run while surrendering three hits.
+- In his most recent time out on Friday, the lefty tossed seven scoreless innings against the Pittsburgh Pirates while surrendering two hits.

-- The 25-year-old has put up a 3.64 ERA and 10.6 strikeouts per nine innings in 15 games this season, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.